joshleblanc/venice_client/README.md

 # swagger_client

-SwaggerClient - the Ruby gem for the Venice.ai API
+VeniceClient - the Ruby gem for the Venice.ai API

 The Venice.ai API.